-Follow this guide to replace the hard drive for your iMac.
-Replacing the hard drive requires separating the display and moving the left speaker.
+Replacing the hard drive requires separating the display and removing the left speaker.

-This guide also includes steps to upgrade your iMac's hard drive with an SSD.
+This guide also includes steps to upgrade your iMac's hard drive with a SSD.
 It describes how to install the SSD's temperature sensor so that the Mac's fans will operate at the correct speed.